Jahangir Amouzegar

-Jahangir Amouzegar (جهانگير آموزگار; January 13, 1920– January 17, 2018) was an Iranian economist, academic and politician.
+Jahangir Amouzegar (جهانگير آموزگار; 13 January 1920 – 17 January 2018) was an Iranian economist, academic and politician.

 Biography

-Amouzegar was born on January 13, 1920.
-His father was Habibollah Amouzegar, a leading lawyer and politician.
-He had a brother, Jamshid Amuzegar.
-Jahangir Amouzegar held a bachelor's degree in economy from Tehran University.
-He pursued his studies and eventually got a doctorate from UCLA.
+Amouzegar was born on 13 January 1920.
+His father, Abdollah Amouzegar, was a leading lawyer and politician, while his younger brother was Jamshid Amouzegar, who later became Prime Minister of Iran.

-An economist by training, Amuzegar served as minister of commerce and minister of finance of Iran from 26 May 1962 to 19 July 1962.
-He also acted as an executive director of the International Monetary Fund.
+Amouzegar received a bachelor's degree in economics from Tehran University.
+He later pursued graduate studies in the United States and earned a doctorate from the University of California, Los Angeles (UCLA).
+He served as Iran's minister of commerce and minister of finance from 26 May 1962 to 19 July 1962.
+He also served as an executive director of the International Monetary Fund.

-He died on 17 January 2018 in the United States, 4 days after his 98th birthday.
+Amuzegar died on 17 January 2018 in the United States, four days after his 98th birthday.